yyyujintang/VMRNN-PyTorch/README.md

 # VMRNN: Integrating Vision Mamba and LSTM for Efficient and Accurate Spatiotemporal Forecasting

 Official repository for VMRNN: Integrating Vision Mamba and LSTM for Efficient and Accurate Spatiotemporal Forecasting.
+[Paper Link](https://arxiv.org/abs/2403.16536)

 ## Overview